-Enzyme Mechanism of action Results Final product quality

-Xylanase Breaks down larger, water- Boost dough Increased volume

-soluble arabinoxylans by viscosity and Inhibition of the aging

-hydrolysis. stabilize gas process of bakery

-cellsImproves gluten products

-resistance

-Glucosoxidase Catalyzes the oxidation of Increase dough Increased specific

-hydrogen sulfide (-SH) to tenacity and volume

-H_2O_2 by converting α -D elasticity Crust of the bakery

-glucose to α -D Strengthens gluten product becomes more

-gluconolactone in the and enhances CO 2 elastic and more

-presence of oxygen. production cohesive.

-serves as a catalyst for

-glucose oxidation.

-Lipase Converts triglycerides into The fats release the Improved bread

-free fatty acids, glycerol, mono- and softness and volume

-and mono- or di-glycerides diglycerides.

-via catalysis.

-Amyloglucosidase By hydrolyzing the 1,4- Fermentation process Improved volume and

-glucosidic linkages in α -D is accelerated stability during

-glucose residues, starting freezing

-with the non-reducing ends

-of polysaccharides and

-maltooligosaccharides in a

-stepwise manner, it

-catalyzes the release of β -

-D glucose.

-Transglutaminase Can encourage the Enhances the protein Less firm frozen

-formation of high- network while being dough products

-molecular-weight gluten frozen

-by the intra- or

-intermolecular crosslinking

-of lysine and glutamine

-residues.
+Enzyme Mechanism of action Results Final product quality Xylanase Breaks down larger, water- soluble arabinoxylans by hydrolysis.
+Boost dough viscosity and stabilize gas cellsImproves gluten resistance Increased volume Inhibition of the aging process of bakery products Glucosoxidase Catalyzes the oxidation of hydrogen sulfide (-SH) to H_2O_2 by converting α -D glucose to α -D gluconolactone in the presence of oxygen. serves as a catalyst for glucose oxidation.
+Increase dough tenacity and elasticity Strengthens gluten and enhances CO 2 production Increased specific volume Crust of the bakery product becomes more elastic and more cohesive.
+Lipase Converts triglycerides into free fatty acids, glycerol, and mono- or di-glycerides via catalysis.
+The fats release the mono- and diglycerides.
+Improved bread softness and volume Amyloglucosidase By hydrolyzing the 1,4- glucosidic linkages in α -D glucose residues, starting with the non-reducing ends of polysaccharides and maltooligosaccharides in a stepwise manner, it catalyzes the release of β - D glucose.
+Fermentation process is accelerated Improved volume and stability during freezing Transglutaminase Can encourage the formation of high- molecular-weight gluten by the intra- or intermolecular crosslinking of lysine and glutamine residues.
+Enhances the protein network while being frozen Less firm frozen dough products sorbitol and mannitol, facilitate the development of gel during the doughmaking process due to their hydration behaviour.
+By raising the volume and caramelizing the crust, this behaviour helps to strengthen the gluten-starch network that has formed, giving the dough a better texture and crunch.
+Like trehalose, glycerol exhibits cryoprotective properties.
+The enhanced ability of the dough to leaven, the shorter freezing time following the initial freeze and thaw, and baker's yeast's enhanced ability to withstand freeze-thaw stress after glycerol was added all suggest the possible application of intracellular glycerol-enriched cells in frozen dough.